 Online forums like Facebook Groups and their ilk are about the most unsocial social media formats that a thinking libertarian can wander into.

-It’s a perpetual Ego War of personal attacks and insults and logical fallacies and repetitiously superficial posturing and battle cries of “I’m Right You’re Wrong” and “I Win You Lose.”
+It’s a perpetual Ego War of personal attacks, insults, logical fallacies and repetitiously superficial posturing with battle cries of “I’m Right, You’re Wrong” and “I Win, You Lose.”
 Virtually undecipherable internet slang that goes way beyond LOL requires repeated trips to Urban Dictionary just to understand the latest insult for most people but only a simple trip to a decent reference book for libertarians to explain their beliefs.

-Recently for example a typical member of the Online Unintelligentsia saw a photo of a large gathering of libertarians at the annual Libertarian Porcupine Festival and belched forth with “Fortunately their contributions to the political debate are limited to drinking beer and farting.”
+Recently, for example, a typical member of the Online Unintelligentsia saw a photo of a large gathering of libertarians at the annual Libertarian Porcupine Festival and belched forth: “Fortunately their contributions to the political debate are limited to drinking beer and farting.”